Jay Presson Allen: Deathtrap

 Allen adapted Ira Levin's play Deathtrap (1982) for Lumet, exchanging a weak, confusing ending for a more directly resolved one.
 Though not being able to do what a screenwriter needs to do to a play – "opening it up," taking it outside the original set or sets, make it bigger – she was limited to bookending the script with scenes in a New York theater.
 The plotting was so very tight, which is what the studio executives had wanted when they bought it.
 It was up to Allen to cut away the underbrush, simplifying the rhetoric as much as possible and adding some realism to the characters.

 La Cage Aux Folles

 Allen returned to the stage with an adaptation for Angela Lansbury of A Little Family Business, a French boulevard comedy by Pierre Barillet and Jean-Pierre Gredy.
-She was also hired by Broadway producer Allan Carr to adapt Jean Pioret's non-musical 1973 play La Cage Aux Folles as a musical reset in New Orleans.
+She was also hired by Broadway producer Allan Carr to adapt Jean Poiret's non-musical 1973 play La Cage Aux Folles as a musical reset in New Orleans.
 The never-to-be-produced production was called The Queen of Basin Street, and was to be directed by Mike Nichols with Tommy Tune choreographing and Maury Yeston writing the songs.
 Nichols, who was a producing partner with Lewis Allen, eventually quit in a dispute over profits; Tommy Tune followed him and Carr fired Jay Allen.
 When Carr finally produced a musical version, Allen was forced to file suit for payment from her work on the adaptation.